PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

-# Aliases and shell functions
+# Aliases and Shell Functions

 While carrying out computational research you will probably find yourself entering the same commands over and over again.
 Typing or copying the same command repeatedly reduces your productivity.